infobip/infobip-api-php-tutorial/README.md

 Again, the full code for this page can be found at [logs.php].

-## Delivery reports on Notify URL
+## Receive delivery report

-This feature is slightly different from the previous two - the page [dlrPush.php] is not used for requesting some data, [it is waiting for it][dlrnotify].
-When the data is pushed to this page, it can be parsed and showed to the user in appropriate way.
+This feature is slightly different from the previous two - the page [dlrPush.php] is not used for requesting some data, but is in fact [waiting for it][dlrnotify].
+When the data is pushed to this page, it can be parsed and shown to the user in appropriate way.

 >**Note:** In order to see the the delivery reports inside the demo, they should be pushed from the fully featured textual message page by entering *the dlrPush.php page URL* in the *Notify URL* field.
 Also, *Notify ContentType* field